hadashiA/NoJsonSchema/README.md

 MyAppModelsSerializer.Serialize(myBufferWriter, user);
 ```

-The CLI / source generator stamps a static `{Ns}Serializer` class into the same namespace as the POCOs.
+The CLI / source generator stamps a static `{Namespace}Serializer` class into the same namespace as the POCOs.
 Use that — the per-type `XxxFormatter` is internal-by-design (no public surface to lock in).

 ## Configuration